-In our experiments, we will consider Poisson networks with average degree z between 1 and 8, because for z < 1 the networks do not have a giant component, and we have observed that the behaviors for $z \ge 8$ are very similar to and easily predictable from the ones observed for z = 8.
+In our experiments, we will consider Poisson networks with average degree z between 1 and 8, because for z < 1 the networks do not have a giant component (see p.
+13 and Lemma 1.16), and we have observed that the behaviors for $z \ge 8$ are very similar to and easily predictable from the ones observed for z = 8.
 Concerning power-law networks, we will always take the minimal degree m equal to 1, which fits most real-world cases.
-We will consider exponents between 2 and 4 because below 2 the average degree is infinite (see Lemmas 1.12 and 1.14) and above 4 the network has only small connected components, as we will see below.
+We will consider exponents between 2 and 4 because below 2 the average degree is infinite (see Lemmas 1.12 and 1.14) and above 4 the network has only small connected components, as we will see below (see Lemmas 1.17 and 1.18).
 Moreover, most real-world cases fit in these ranges.

 Let us insist finally on the fact that real-world complex networks may have other properties that influence their robustness, like for instance correlations between degrees, clustering (local density), and others.
-Capturing these properties in formal models however remains a challenge, in particular for the clustering [113, 69, 45, 44, 70, 65, 87, 60, 59].
-The case of degree correlations has been studied in [23, 70, 93].
-This is however out of the scope of this contribution: we will only discuss this point when observing the behavior of real-world networks in Section 4.
+Capturing these properties in formal models however remains a challenge.
+See section 1.5 for more details.

+We will however discuss them informally when observing the behavior of real-world networks in Section 4.

-&lt;sup>4These networks may contain loops (links from one node to itself) and multiple links (more than one link between two given nodes) in small quantities, which we will neglect in our reasoning as explained in Section 1.3.
+4These networks may contain loops (links from one node to itself) and multiple links (more than one link between two given nodes) in small quantities, which we will neglect in our reasoning as explained in Section 1.3.

-Failures and attacks.
+Failures and attacks